CEO & Founder

 In 2010 Michelle completed her studies as part of the MBA programme at Ashridge Business School and in early 2011 Michelle was awarded a prestigious social enterprise scholarship from Coutts to study at Cranfield School of Management on the renowned Business Growth and Development Programme.
 Further funding from Goldman Sachs in 2012 enabled study at University College London as part of the 10,000 small businesses programme and at Said Business School at Oxford University in 2013.

-Michelle is a Fellow of the Guildhall School (FGS) and of the Royal Society of Arts (FRSA) and a Trustee of the Discover Children’s Story Centre.
-She is particularly passionate about mentoring emerging entrepreneurs and is a coach and mentor for the Aspire Foundation, Santander Breakthrough and Emerge Venture Labs, as well as supporting the development of several new businesses in the field of creative entrepreneurship as part of a partnership with the Guildhall School of Music & Drama.
+Michelle is a Fellow of the Guildhall School (FGS) and of the Royal Society of Arts (FRSA).
+She is particularly passionate about mentoring emerging entrepreneurs and has supported the growth of several new businesses in the field of creative entrepreneurship as part of a partnership with the Guildhall School of Music & Drama.

-In 2014 Michelle was the first entrepreneur in the UK to receive the IWEC award for outstanding entrepreneurial achievement, and represented the UK as a National Champion for Entrepreneur of the Year in the European Business Awards.
-In 2015 she was invited to become part of the Maserati 100 list for entrepreneurs ‘that give back’ and was voted Salt Magazine’s top 5 Compassionate Business Leaders in the UK based on sustainability, innovation, compassion and impact.
+In 2014 Michelle was the first entrepreneur in the UK to receive the IWEC award for outstanding entrepreneurial achievement and represented the UK as a National Champion for Entrepreneur of the Year in the European Business Awards.
 In 2016 she was recognised with an Innovative Trailblazer award for entrepreneurship at the Women’s Economic Forum in New Delhi and the Woman of the Year Award at the Women’s World Award in San Francisco, for her work supporting other female entrepreneurs.